 |

 In-Person CounselingTraditionally, counseling is held in my comfy office in Alpharetta, GA (pictured below).
 Feel free to bring your drink or snack with you.
 I have coffee and hot tea available and I truly try to make this as relaxing of an environment as I can.
-I'm even known to encourage stretching on the fuzzy rug if you are feeling especially tense during session!
+I'm even known to encourage stretching out under a fuzzy blanket if you are feeling especially tense during session!
 In order to do my best to keep everyone safe during Covid-19 Pandemic, I've put the following policies in place:

 |